chaosinventory/chaosinventory/doc/dev/linting.rst

 ------------

 Our goal is to have readable and consistent code, our definition of that is to respect `PEP 8`_ guidelines.
-The application of these guidelines have especially one limitation, which is also laid out in the spec and is practiced by us:
+The application of the guidelines can be ignored in especially one case, which is also specified in PEP 8:

    When applying the guideline would make the code less readable, even for someone who is used to reading code that follows this PEP.

-Further more, to have consistent imports (e.g. relative references, line wrapping) we sort them using `isort`_, as configured in the :code:`setup.cfg`.
+Furthermore, to have consistent imports (e.g. relative references, line wrapping) we sort them using `isort`_, as configured in the :code:`setup.cfg`.

 .. attention::